History of the Jews in Tunisia: Under the Hafsids, Spanish and Ottomans (1236–1603)

-The rise of the Almohad Caliphate shaked both the Jewish communities of Tunisia and the Muslims attached to the cult of the saints, declared by the new sovereigns as heretics.
-Jews were forced to apostasy by Caliph Abd al-Mu'min.
-Many massacres took place, despite many formal conversions by the pronunciation of the Shahada.
-Indeed, many Jews, while outwardly professing Islam, remained faithful to their religion, which they observed in secret, as advocated by Rabbi Moses ben Maimon.
-Jewish practices disappeared from the Maghreb from 1165 to 1230; Still they were saddened by the sincere adherence of some to Islam, fears of persecution and the relativization of any religious affiliation.
-This Islamization of the morals and doctrines of the Jews of Tunisia, meant they as 'dhimmis' (after the disappearance of Christianity in the Maghreb around 1150) isolated from their other coreligionists, and was strongly criticized by the Maimonides.

-Under the Hafsid dynasty, which emancipated from the Almohads and their religious doctrine in 1236, the Jews reconstituted the communities that existed before the Almohad period.
-The dhimma was strict, especially in matters of dress, but systematic persecution, social exclusion and hindrance to worship had disappeared.
-New trades appeared: carpenter, blacksmith, chiseler or soap-maker; Some worked in the service of power, striking money, collecting customs duties or translating.

 Although the difficulty of the economic context leads to a surge of probabilism, the triumph of Maliki Sunnism with little tolerance towards the "people of the book" meant material and spiritual misery.
 The massive settlement of Jewish-Spanish scholars fleeing from the Castile in 1391 and again in 1492 was mainly carried out in Algeria and Morocco, and the Tunisian Jews, abandoned by this phenomenon, were led to consult Algerian scholars such as Simeon ben Zemah Duran.

-In the 14th and 15th centuries, the Jews of Tunis were treated more cruelly than those elsewhere in the Maghreb.
-While refugees from Spain and Portugal flocked to Algeria and Morocco, only some chose to settle in Tunis.
-The Tunisian Jews had no eminent rabbis or scholars and had to consult those of Algeria or Morocco on religious questions.
+In 1360, a treaty was declared between Abu Ishaq Ibrahim II and Peter IV of Aragon; the treaty included repeated mentions of both Christian and Jewish subjects, as well as guarantees of safety on roads and protection against bandits.
+Another article of the treaty started that no Tunisian Jew or Muslim was to be arrested in Aragon after the treaty had been concluded and, if any such prisoners were found, they were to be released.
+Possibly in response to the increasing Jewish participation in trade, the population of the Jewish community in Tunisia increased in the 14th century.
+According to a letter addressed to Simeon ben Zemah Duran, the influx of new settlers into Tunis had overwhelmed the capacity of the old synagogue in the funduq.
+The pogroms of 1391 drove still move Jewish refugees from Catalonia and Mallorca to Tunisia (and Algeria), further increasing the population.

 In the fifteenth century, each community was autonomous – recognized by power from the moment it counts at least ten major men – and has its own institutions; Their communal affairs were directed by a chief (zaken ha-yehudim) nominated by the government, and assisted by a council of notables (gdolei ha-qahal) made up of the most educated and wealthy family heads.
 The chief's functions consisted in the administration of justice among the Jews and collection of Jewish taxes.